signet4grn/SIGNET/README.md

  --restrict                     restrict the chromosomes of study --r | --rest                   result prefix
 ```
-* `gexp`: include the log2(x+1) count data for genes.
-It's a matrix with first column to be the ENSEMBEL ID and the first row to be sample names.
-In the rest of the data,  rows represent the data for gene, where columns encodes data for samples.
-Note that the last 5 rows are not considered in the analysis since they contain ambigous gene information that is convention by UCSC..
+- `gexp`: the base-2 logarithm transformed count data for genes as a matrix with the first column containing the ENSEMBEL ID, the first row containing sample names, the rest rows include data for genes and rest columns encode data for samples (however, the last 5 rows are not included in the following analysis since they contain ambigous gene information by UCSC);
-* `pmap`: genecode v22 gtf file.
+- `pmap`: collapsed genecode v22 gtf file, an annotation file which combines all isoforms of a gene into a single transcript.
+The detailed information could be found in [collapsed gene model](https://github.com/broadinstitute/gtex-pipeline/tree/master/gene_model);
-* `restrict`: include the chromosome of interst.
-Could be dash separated, e.g. 1-22; comma separated, e.g. 1,2,3; or simply a number, e.g. 1.
+- `restrict`: specifing chromosome(s) of interest, which may be dash separated, e.g. 1-22; comma separated, e.g. 1,2,3; or simply a number, e.g. 1.

-#### Result
+#### Result files

 Output of `gexp-prep` will be saved to `res/rest`.
 - `signet_gexp`: gene expression data after pre-processing.